buildkite/docs/pages/apis/rest_api/rules.md

 [Rules](/docs/pipelines/rules/overview) allow you to manage permissions between Buildkite resources.

 A rule is used to specify that an action is allowed between a source resource (e.g. a pipeline) and a target resource (e.g. another pipeline).
-Rules allow you to break out of the defaults provided by Buildkite such as cluster boundaries.
+Rules allow you to break out of the defaults provided by Buildkite such as the isolation between [clusters](/docs/clusters/overview).

 ### List rules